gabrielSanchezCampello/custom-collector/README.md

-# custom-collector
+# custom-collector with execreceiver
-A receiver is created to allow the periodic execution of commands from the opentelemetry collector.
+This receiver is created to allow the periodic execution of commands from the opentelemetry collector.
-The result of the command to be executed must be a numerical value, which will be used as the value for the metric defined at the time instant when the command execution ends.
+The result of the command to be executed must be a numerical value, which will be used as the value for the metric defined.

-In this receiver it must be defined for each command to be executed:
+In this receiver it must be defined the following options for each command:
 - command: the command to be executed.
 - metric: in this section all the metric information to be associated to the command result will be defined.
   - metric_name: the name of the metric.